BlakeUSD/google-clone/README.md

 # Google clone
 This is a responsive and functional Google clone created with ReactJS.
-Highlights include:
+Highlights:

 - Implemented a search engine API to return authentic search results and data
 - Integrated Material UI Icons